-Ravel while in the Romantic era of music was part of mostly French composers [along with Claude Debussy] in the late 19th and early 20th century who were known as impressionists.
+Maurice Ravel, while in the Romantic era of music, was among the group of French composers [along with Claude Debussy] in the late 19th and early 20th century who were known as impressionists.

-Who would have thought it would be a French composer to bring such a wonderful Spanish flavor in this, one of Ravel's most famous, if not his most famous piece.
+Who would have thought it would be a French composer to bring such a wonderful Spanish flavor in this masterpiece - Ravel's most famous piece, Bolero.
 Ravel originally composed it for ballet as commissioned by Russian ballerina Ida Rubenstein.
 Today it is almost always performed as a stand alone orchestral piece.

 Ravel only varies the one theme character with a quick surprise climactic ending.
 While you may say this is a simple one theme piece, Ravel, with the use of dynamics in this unique way, takes that simple repeated theme to ingeniously creates an epic masterpiece.

-What concentration it takes for the percussionist to play the snare drum with the same rhythmic pattern for the entire piece; and like the orchestra the percussionist starts playing at a pianissimo (very soft sound) with a slow crescendo to the fortissimo end.
+What concentration it must take for the percussionist to play the snare drum with the same rhythmic pattern for the entire piece; and like the orchestra the percussionist starts playing at a pianissimo (very soft sound) with a slow crescendo to the fortissimo end.

-Everyone please turn up the volume [especially needed with the pianissimo opening] and enjoy.
+Everyone please turn up the volume [especially needed with the pianissimo opening by the snare drum], play in full screen and enjoy.

 Maurice Ravel: Bolero: